 Principles of chemistry and laboratory techniques.
 For students interested in microelectronic technology.
 Includes material properties (thermal and electrical resistivity, coefficient of expansion, heat capacity, chemical reactivity and mechanical strength), use and location of published references, safety in use of materials, polymer formation, plating methods and problems, cleaning methods and clean room principles.
-Some materials to be studied are ceramics, glasses, solders, polymers, and materials which are required to fabricate microelectronic circuits (gold, silver, platinum, palladium, ruthenium, copper, nickel, kovar and silicon).
+Some materials which are required to fabricate microelectronic circuits (gold, silver, platinum, palladium, ruthenium, copper, nickel, kovar and silicon).